foo123/modelview.js/manual.md

-// render the template with given data (either update DOM Node or return the replaced string template) tpl.render( Object|Array data );
+// render/update and return the template string with given data tpl.renderString( Object|Array data );